Jasmine Hutton

-Jasmine Hutton (born 5 April 1999 in Brighton) is an English professional squash player.
-As of December 2022 she was ranked number 23 in the world.
+Jasmine Hutton (born 5 April 1999) is an English professional squash player.
+She reached a career high ranking of number 18 in the world during March 2025.

-Career
+Biography

 In 2022, Hutton won the women's singles at the British National Squash Championships.
 Later that year, she won a bronze at the 2022 Women's World Team Squash Championships.

+In 2022 and 2023, Hutton was part of the England team that won the European Squash Team Championships in Eindhoven and Helsinki respectively.

+In March 2025, Hutton won her 9th PSA title after securing victory in the Calgary Open during the 2024–25 PSA Squash Tour.
+In May 2025, Hutton won her third European team gold medal at the 2025 European Squash Team Championships in Wrocław, Poland.